GMDT PROJECT LEAD: Dai Richards

-Covid-19 restrictions on social gatherings, forced us to fundamentally change the way we run the group; rather than organizing litter blitz events, we instead launched a new ‘Adopt a Street’ initiative.
+Covid-19 restrictions on social gatherings, forced us to fundamentally change the way we run the Litter group; rather than organizing litter blitz events, we instead launched a new ‘Adopt a Street’ initiative.
 This simple concept essentially invites residents to adopt a street or area that is on their doorstep and pledge to keep it as litter free as possible.
-We had a fantastic response with over 80 volunteers signed up to the initiative and are opting to incorporate litter picking into their daily or weekly routines; such as whilst walking their dog or along the route they take their child to school, most of those individuals have reported gathering at least a carrier bag worth of litter each time.
+We had a fantastic response with over 60 volunteers signed up to the initiative and are opting to incorporate litter picking into their daily or weekly routines; such as whilst walking their dog or along the route they take their child to school, most of those individuals have reported gathering at least a carrier bag worth of litter each time.

 Our Keep Britain Tidy Ambassadors Tracy Kenny and Dai Richards worked with NCC Environment team to look at how we could provide equipment / process where our volunteers could ADOPT A STREET.
 Litter Pickers provided by NCC, yellow bibs from Jewsons and MKM Builders merchants, Gloves/Bags from NCC.